-OpenVPN as many parameters that we can play with.
+OpenVPN has many parameters to play with.

 dhcp-option DNS 192.168.0.200